Comics Unleashed

-Comics Unleashed is a half-hour comedy talk show produced by the Entertainment Studios production company and hosted by Byron Allen, with John Cramer as announcer and DJ Cobra or sometimes DJ A1 providing music support.
-It originally ran from 2006 to 2016 in syndication, and also ran on CBS from mid-September 2023 to mid-January 2024 to fill the former time slot of The Late Late Show with James Corden until its permanent replacement After Midnight could begin.
+Comics Unleashed with Byron Allen is an American half-hour late-night television comedy, produced by Allen Media Group (formerly Entertainment Studios, Inc.), and hosted by Byron Allen.
+The show's announcer is John Cramer, with DJ Cobra or DJ A-One providing music support.

-It returned to the same time slot on CBS, starting late night September 22, 2025 (early morning September 23), due to After Midnight being canceled.
+The panel show originally ran from 2006 to 2016 in syndication, in addition to CBS from mid-September 2023 until mid-January 2024 to fill the former time slot of The Late Late Show with James Corden, before its permanent replacement After Midnight could begin.
+It returned to the same time slot on CBS, during late-night September 22, 2025 (early morning September 23), due to After Midnight being cancelled.